xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 # Background on CloudHub Worker scaling

-Event-based Scaling addresses different use cases than the CH's Auto-Scaling feature.
+Event-based Scaling solution addresses different use cases than the CH's Auto-Scaling feature.
 The latter is made available to certain MuleSoft customers.
-CH's Auto-Scaling feature scales the number of workers when CPU or memory exceeds certain pre-set thresholds.
+CH's Auto-Scaling feature scales the number of workers horizontally when CPU or memory exceeds certain pre-set thresholds.
 This means worker scaling takes place *after* an event has occurred which caused the spikes in CPU/memory usage by workers.
-There is an asset that provides solution for customers who do not have CH's Auto-Scaling enabled but still desire similar features: https://knowledgehub.mulesoft.com/s/article/Custom-Framework-for-Autoscaling-in-CloudHub
+There is another asset that provides solution for customers who do not have CH's Auto-Scaling enabled but still desire similar features: https://knowledgehub.mulesoft.com/s/article/Custom-Framework-for-Autoscaling-in-CloudHub

 # Solution